 During the session Mr Johnson gave his expert advice and guidance about the different examination questions and techniques.
 Delegates found the event “engaging and informative” with some taking as many as “16 ideas to take back” to their department.
 Mr Johnson provided a session that was “eye opening at times” and “clarified misconceptions”, provided “advice on question structures that was very useful” as well as “clarity on source questions” that the teacher said she would be “tackling head on with her Year 11 class in their next lesson”.

 Martyn Bajkowski, head of history at Pleckgate, said he was “delighted with the day and its outcomes.
 It is vital that staff stay current with historiography, pedagogy and best educational practice in order to deliver the best educational outcomes.
-I am lucky to both have a department that consistently delivers this to our students and be at a school that values, delivers and supports high quality CPD.
-We are confident that today will benefit all our students and help them to become even better historians than they currently are”.
+I am lucky to both have a department that consistently delivers this to our pupils and be at a school that values, delivers and supports high quality CPD.
+We are confident that today will benefit all our pupils and help them to become even better historians than they currently are”.